-Legal Basis / Rationale and Library Definitions (s.
-43.001)
+I. Legal Basis/Rationale and Library Definitions

-Wisconsin Legislature recognizes:
+Legislature recognizes

-- Importance of free access to information and diversity of ideas - Critical role of all types of libraries - Major state educational, cultural, and economic asset represented by libraries - Role of public libraries in the democratic process - Necessity for interlibrary cooperation
+- 1) the importance of free access to information and diversity of ideas, - 2) the critical role of all types of libraries, - 3) the major state educational, cultural, and economic asset represented by libraries, - 4) the role of public libraries in the democratic process, and - 5) the necessity for interlibrary cooperation.

-"It is the policy of this state to provide laws for library development and improvement of public libraries, school libraries and interlibrary cooperation among all types of libraries."
+It is thus the policy of the state to provide laws for library development and improvement, and interlibrary cooperation.